words-sdsc/ckanext-stac/README.rst

 =============
 ckanext-stac
 =============
+A SpatioTemporal Asset Catalog (STAC) harvester.
+See https://stacindex.org/ for more details.

 ..
 Put a description of your extension here:
    What does it do?
 What features does it have?